 Voice-First Buyer Experience in B2B: Why It Matters

 B2B buyers increasingly prefer voice-first interactions.
-Learn why conversational AI demos create deeper engagement than click-through tours and what this means for sales teams.
+Why conversational AI demos drive deeper engagement than click-through tours, and what it means.

 71% of B2B buyers who start a product evaluation never make it to a live demo.
 They ghost.
 They go dark.
 They pick the vendor who made it easiest to see the product, not the vendor with the best product.